alsora/chinese-postman-problem/README.md

 # Chinese-Postman-Problem
-Framework for creating graph structures and computing Eulerian circuits on them, using the Chinese Postman Problem.
+Framework for creating graph structures and computing Eulerian circuits on them, using Chinese Postman Problem algorithms.

-Solver for all types of graphs or CPP variants: directed graph, undirected graph, mixed graph, closed problem, rural problem, open problem.
+An Eulerian circuit is a path which allows the agent to visit all the edges of a graph at least once.
+The CPP uses combinatorial optimization techniques in order to find the minimum cost Eulerian circuit.

+This solver can handle all the possible combinations of graph's types, CPP's variants and output path requirements.
+Graph's edges can be either all directed, all undirected or a mixture of the two.
+The standard CPP problem require all the edges to be visited, while in the rural one it is possible to specify a subset of edges which is not compulsory to be visited.
+The output can be a circuit, i.e. a closed path where the start and end nodes are coincident, or a generic open path.

 ![eulerian circuit animation](https://github.com/alsora/chinese-postman-problem/blob/master/routing.gif)

 Animation of the Eulerian circuit computed on a simple directed graph.
 Traversed edges are coloured in orange.